chpeebles/spooky-name-generator/README.md

-# spooky-name-generator
+# Spooky Name Generator

-Spookify your name for the spooky szn
+Spooky-fy your name for the spooky szn

 ## Front-End Tooling

 ### CSS

 - [tailwind CSS](https://tailwindcss.com/) for CSS utility classes

+### Bundling

+- [ParcelJS](https://parceljs.org/) Bundler for CSS and JS for local development